In-patient luxury rehab center in Thailand

 1. Drink and eat to improve your health

 After all, the foods we eat affect every aspect of our health, including mental health and well-being.
-A study from Clinical Nutrition confirmed that people who are stressed out and neurotic have a poorer quality of diet than their counterparts who are not.
+Results of a 2021 study by Schweren et al., published in Clinical Nutrition confirmed that people who are stressed out and neurotic have a poorer quality of diet than their counterparts who are not.
 Eating ultra-processed foods and products abundant in added sugar is linked to higher stress levels.

 At the same time, chronic stress is associated with unhealthy food choices.
 A person who is under a great deal of stress is more likely to reach for an unhealthy item than vegetables, for example.